Frequently Asked Questions

 - Application & Fee – Application filed with the RSP Committee of the Society of Settlement Planners when Applicant believes the requirements have been met.

 - Education – Applicant must pass the courses offered through Settlement Planning Education Center.

 - Experience – Three years of qualifying experience in the settlement planning field.

 - Ethics – The RSP Committee will perform a background check on each applicant.
 In addition, the Applicant must pledge to abide by the RSP Code of Professional Conduct.

 - Comprehensive Plan – A satisfactory written comprehensive settlement plan must be prepared by the Applicant and submitted to the RSP Committee.

 Continuing Education – Members must complete 15 hours of continuing education each year.

 Ethics – Members must comply with the requirements of the RSP Code of Professional Conduct.

 The educational courses provided by Settlement Planning Education Center are based on content originally created in collaboration with Texas Tech University.
-At this time, Settlement Planning Education Center remains affiliated with Texas Tech University’s Department of Personal Financial Planning.
+At this time, Settlement Planning Education Center is no longer affiliated with Texas Tech University’s Department of Personal Financial Planning.